Obaloluwa123/Foodlife/README.md

 * [x] User can save favorite recipes
 * [x] Add Facebook SDK for login
 * [x] Import user facebook profile image to user's profile
+* [x] Added shimmer effect loading state for the explore page
 * [] User can share pictures of food taken with their friends on Facebook
 * [] API call information is cached and can be seen offline
 * [] RecipeFragment has infinite scroll